123Rocco123/Java-GUI-Projects/README.md

 ### Currently Working On
 - Indiana Jones GUI Textbased adventure game
 - School App
-  - Add delete funtionality to "Homework","Journal", and "Reminder" panels.
+  - Add delete funtionality to "Homework", "Journal", and "Reminder" panels.
+  - Add completed functionality to "Homework" and "Reminder" panels.
+  - Add semesters to classes panel.

+## Future Projects
+-

-### Completed
+## Completed
 - Java Based Text Editor
   - This is a basic text editor which can be used to edit / create text files.
 - Java Login System